 This is another clear example of how foreign IT talents might be of the greatest assistance to your blooming business.

 3. Google: Comprehensive Outsourcing

-For years, Google has been outsourcing work, including virtual assistant, IT, and software development to name but a few.
+For years, Google has been outsourcing work, including virtual assistant, IT, and software development, to name but a few.
 Among these remote tasks, the arguably most popular anecdote is Google AdWords, which made the headlines in 2011.
-With coverage of over 90% Internet users worldwide, this tool is a holy grail for any marketers on the globe.
-To ensure smooth operation of such a hefty service, Google employed more than 1000 outsourced representatives from over 60 countries to take charge of customer service and client support.
+With coverage of over 90% of Internet users worldwide, this tool is a holy grail for any marketers on the globe.
+To ensure the smooth operation of such a hefty service, Google employed more than 1000 outsourced representatives from over 60 countries to take charge of customer service and client support.